Updated Course Descriptions for Fall 2021

 All classes listed are available for Fall 2021.
-This page is documenting updated course descriptions for Fall 2021, please see catalog.ku.edu for a full list of courses.
+This page is documenting updated course descriptions for Fall 2021, not all available classes for the semester may be listed.
+Please see The KU Catalog for a full list of courses.

 SPAN 429: Spanish Phonetics & Phonology University of Kansas Fall 2021

 Course Materials Textbook required: None.
 All the information for this class will come from the Glosario and the instructor’s materials in Blackboard or yet from reliable internet sites.
 If you feel that you must have a textbook, buy this one as soon as possible: Sonidos en contexto, by Terrell A. Morgan.
 Yale University Press: 2010.
 ISBN 978-0-300-14959-3.
 I often consult this book, and students can use it confidently for their projects and presentations.

 SPAN 429 is a social-cultural analytical and practical study of Spanish pronunciation (Phonetics & Phonology).
 Its overall objective is to understand the basics of the physical features of Spanish sounds in comparison to English, and the phonological processes that form syllables, words, and sentences in authentic contexts.
 Students are expected to apply what they will have learned from class discussions to their classroom interactions and oral presentations.
 Phonetics and Phonology are powerful tools to improve listening and speaking skills in Spanish or any other language.
 In addition to the study of Phonetics and Phonology, we will also survey some of the regional pronunciation features of Spanish like the seseo, lleísmo, yeísmo, ceceo, zheísmo, different types of distinción, and other features depending on how the class progresses.
 Class discussions are in Spanish.